hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 ## Part VI: Creating Frontend using AngularJS

-- Before we build our frontend lets create a folder named `[app]` inside todo folder where we will store our frontend files and then we will see how to connect our fronted with server.
+Before we build our frontend, let's create a folder named `app` inside the `todo` folder where we will store our frontend files.
+Later, we'll see how to connect our frontend with our server.

-- Now  let’s start building our frontend using AngularJS and Bootstrap.
+Let’s start building our frontend!
+We're using AngularJS and Bootstrap.

 `todo/app/index.html`